 Introduction

-Car weather stripping is the key component for cabin quietness and for blocking wind, rain, and dust.
+Auto weather strip is the key component for cabin quietness and for blocking wind, rain, and dust.
 Although replacement is typically every 20 years, regular inspection and timely repair are essential to prolong its service life.

 Positions & Types